Comparing Solar Charge Controllers

 Fixed LDOs can also be used to charge a battery but without the ability to control the charge current rate.

-Figure 2: Example of a current limited LDO charge circuit.
+Figure 2: Example of a current-limited LDO charge circuit.
+Source ti.com

 DC-DC Converter Charging

-DC-DC converters, Buck or Boost, can be used as a battery charger.
-These systems are more expensive than the previous three options, but offer greater efficiency and an increased feature set.
-They can be built using either buck or boost reference designs with the addition of power point tracking circuitry or one of the many off the shelf ICs that have power point tracking circuitry built in.
+DC-DC converters, Buck or Boost, can be used as battery chargers.
+These systems offer greater efficiency and an increased feature set.
+They can be built using either buck or boost reference designs with the addition of power point tracking circuitry or one of the many off-the-shelf ICs with built-in power point tracking circuitry.

 DC-DC converters are useful for battery charging across a range of power from microwatts to kilowatts.
-They come in many different levels of complexity, but the most important thing required for them to be compatible with a solar panel is the ability to maintain the input voltage of the panel near its power point.
+They come in many different levels of complexity, but to be compatible with a solar panel, they must maintain the input voltage of the panel near its power point.

 Table 1: Summary of charge controller systems.